-The Congregation of Servants of the Most Sacred Heart of Jesus (Congregatio Servularum Sacratissimi Cordis Jesu) popularly known as the Sacred Heart Sisters was founded on April 15, 1894 in Krakow by Fr.
-Józef Sebastian Pelczar (canonized in 2004) and Mother Klara Ludwika Szczesna (beatified in 2015).
+The Congregation of Servants of the Most Sacred Heart of Jesus (Congregatio Servularum Sacratissimi Cordis Jesu) popularly known as the Sacred Heart Sisters was founded on April 15, 1894 in Krakow by St. Joseph Sebastian Pelczar (canonized in 2003) and Blessed Klara Ludwika Szczesna (beatified in 2015).

 The source of the spiritual life of the Sisters and their works is the contemplation of God's love revealed in the Most Sacred Heart of Jesus.